EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ArduinoSoil.md

 github_repo: EOC-dev/FuzzyLogicSpeedController_V1
 ---

-For my Electronic Insturmentation undergrad class we were required to do a project.
+For my Electronic Instrumentation undergrad class we were required to do a project.
 We were given free reign on what the project could be, as long as it was labview related.
+I had long wanted to do some kind of sensor project using an Arduino, and I wondered: "Could the arduino be interfaced with and controlled by Labview?"
 The answer may shock you.

 ## The Plan ##